-This tough BJJ team is demonstrating their abilities not only in the field of BJJ sport but also within the realm of mixed martial arts.
+This tough BJJ team is demonstrating their abilities not only in BJJ sport but also within the realm of mixed martial arts.

 The success that the Atos Jiu-Jitsu team has achieved at the top levels of Brazilian Jiu-Jitsu competition.
 It has prompted many BJJ and mixed martial arts athletes to choose the company as their BJJ brand.

-People like Anderson Silva, the greatest MMA fighter of all time, Carlos Diego, Israel Adesanya (BJJ purple belt and UFC Champion), and Atos veterans like Ary Frias, Davi Ramos have demonstrated great success in the most prestigious international Jiu-Jitsu competitions.
+People like Anderson Silva, the greatest MMA fighter, Carlos Diego, Israel Adesanya (BJJ purple belt and UFC Champion), and Atos veterans like Ary Frias, Davi Ramos have demonstrated great success in the most prestigious international Jiu-Jitsu competitions.